usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 Plugin Parameter Types
 ======================

-Plugin Parameter Types are used primarily to validate that the outputs of a plugin are compatible with the inputs of another plugin in which its outputs are used.
-Plugin Parameter types are effectively a way of ensuring compatibility among plugins and artifacts, similar to how types are used in modern programming languages to ensure that the parameters to a function are compatible with the object being passed in.
+Plugin parameter types are primarily used to validate that the outputs of one plugin are compatible with the inputs of another.
+Plugin parameter types also ensure compatibility among plugins and artifacts, similar to how types are used in modern programming languages to check that a function's parameters are compatible with the received input.

 When plugin function tasks are created, each parameter is assigned a parameter type from the list of registered types.
-Similarly, each output of the function is assigned parameter types.
+Similarly, each output of the function is assigned a parameter type.
 During validation of an entrypoint, these types are used to verify compatibility between the inputs and outputs of different steps, including artifact loading and usage.